Meet the 2021 Artistic Team

-Laura Little recently produced All Is Calm off-Broadway and is a co-producer of the Tony Award winning Come From Away on Broadway, Toronto, London, Australia, and on national tour.
+Laura Little recently produced All Is Calm off-Broadway and is Executive Producer of the PBS Special.
+She is co-producer of the Award winning Come From Away on Broadway, Toronto, London, Australia, and on national tour.
 Her other Broadway credits include: co-producer of the five time Tony Award winning Peter and the Starcatcher and First Date starring Zachary Levi.
 This is her 9th year producing Traditions of Christmas in Coeur d'Alene.
 She also produced Traditions of Christmas in Nampa in 2016 and 2017.
 Laura’s other local productions include the reading of The Giver featuring Patty Duke, and various concerts and cabarets.
 Laura is the past Executive Director of Coeur d’Alene Summer Theatre and Executive/Artistic Director of CYT Spokane and founder of LLL Talent Agency (now MAM).
-Civic: She is a proud member and past president of Coeur d'Alene Sunrise Rotary and an executive board member and past president of Friends of Idaho Public Television.
-This year she was honored with the Women of Distinction Awards from the Inland Northwest Girl Scouts of America.
-She is the recipient of the Soroptimist Woman of Distinction Award in 2015 and the Hayden Awards for the Arts in 2017.
+Civic: She is a proud member of Rotary Club of Charlotte and past president of Coeur d'Alene Sunrise Rotary.
+She is an advisory board member for Charlotte PBS and executive board member and past president of Friends of Idaho Public.
 Laura has served on many theatre boards as well as the Kroc Center’s Advisory Board.
-Laura is a graduate of the Commercial Theatre Institute Producers Program, and a graduate of Coeur d’Alene and Post Falls leadership programs.
+She is a graduate of the Commercial Theatre Institute Producers Program, and a graduate of Coeur d’Alene and Post Falls leadership programs.
 She has three grown children and two beautiful grandsons.

 Deborah Rambo Sinn (Music Director) is equally at home on the concert stage and working in musical theater.
 In addition to having played in over 600 professional musicals, she has also performed all five Beethoven concertos.
 She has written a book, has taught music at a number of universities, and is currently sorting out what she wants to be when she grows up. www.DeborahRamboSinn.com